 The Groton Historical Commission, Townsend Historic District Commission, and Townsend Historical Society were contacted by letter as part of this Assessment to solicit any comments that each group wished to make regarding the rail trail project.
-Copies of the letters received are included in Appendix E. The Groton Historical Commission and Townsend Historic District Commission act as the official agents of each Town in regards to historic resources.
+The Groton Historical Commission and Townsend Historic District Commission act as the official agents of each Town in regards to historic resources.
 The Townsend Historical Society is a private organization with no jurisdiction.
-They were contacted at the Committee's request, as they own multiple historic properties along the corridor in Townsend Harbor.
+FST and the committee met with the Society at the Reed Homestead on May 8, 2008 to discuss the rail trail project as the Society owns multiple historic properties along the corridor in Townsend Harbor.
+Their comments are included in Appendix D and have been incorporated within this report.